 2. Simplify measurements

-The Samsung Interactive Display includes a built-in ruler and protractor, making it easy (and fun) for students to measure angles and objects as part of their math lessons.
-You can also use the measuring tools to help you and your students draw shapes and angles with perfect accuracy — a great help when you’re teaching geometry.
+Samsung Interactive Display includes a built-in ruler and protractor, making it easy (and fun) for students to measure angles and objects as part of their math lessons.
+WAF also includes helpful tools such as a customizable table for creating math charts, a timer to add friendly competition when solving math problems in class and a voting feature that lets students choose the correct answer.
+You can also use the measuring tools to help students draw shapes and angles with perfect accuracy — a great help when teaching geometry.

 4. Use the annotate features for problem-solving

 Just like an old-fashioned whiteboard, the interactive whiteboard can act as a canvas for freehand writing and problem-solving.
-Pull up a form with addition or subtraction problems for your elementary students, and let them take turns coming to the board.
-They can work on the problems using the board’s annotate feature and pen mode.
+Pull up a form with addition or subtraction problems for elementary students, and let them come to the board and work on the problems using the board’s annotate feature and pen mode.
+WAF supports up to 40 simultaneous touchpoints, making it easy for groups of students to work together.
+Use Split Canvas to divide the screen into four sections so students can write in their own independent area simultaneously as they work through math problems.
+They have multiple tools to choose from, from tables and rulers to 2D and 3D shapes.
 When one student or group is done, you can easily clear the screen — or take a screenshot and save their work.
 You can also use the annotate feature as you teach new concepts.

 As you teach and write new concepts or equations on the whiteboard, you can easily save those notes to send to students and parents for later reference.
-Share the entire flow of class with students who are out sick or learning remotely — or share lesson plans with other teachers to pool your ideas.
-If students are learning remotely, you can even share notes, audio, and video in real time using a videoconferencing app.
+Share the entire class flow with students who are out sick or learning remotely — or share lesson plans with other teachers to pool ideas.
+On the WAF, turn on the AI Assistant to capture your voice through a webcam or microphone, transcribe your lesson and generate an instant summary.
+If students are learning remotely or need help with note-taking, you can share the summary, transcript, audio and video with them.

 6. Play math games

 Students love games, and an interactive whiteboard is a great tool for facilitating both small-group and class-wide math games.
-Download educational apps on your mobile device and use them with the whiteboard via Samsung DeX, or play simple games like Back to Back using the annotate feature.
+Download educational apps on your mobile device and use them with the whiteboard, or play simple games like Back to Back using the annotate feature.

 No matter which grade you teach or how you use it, the interactive whiteboard is a valuable tool for teaching mathematics and keeping students engaged.
 With a little curiosity and creativity, you — and your students — will think of many other ways to incorporate this technology into your math classes.

-Learn more about how simple, scalable and secure display solutions empower educators to take control of curriculum in this free guide.
-And discover the full range of Samsung interactive displays, all designed for more engaging and visually enhanced collaboration.
+Learn more about how simple, scalable and secure display solutions empower educators to take control of the curriculum in this free guide.
+And discover the full range of Samsung Interactive Displays, all designed for more engaging and visually enhanced collaboration.